How cloud storage works?

 3. Hybrid cloud storage

 The hybrid cloud storage model combines public and private cloud storage for greater flexibility.
 Businesses can choose what data to store in the public cloud and what data to store in a private cloud.
 Typically, highly regulated information or sensitive data is stored in a private cloud, while less sensitive information or backups can go on the public cloud.
 In a hybrid environment, there needs to be some level of management and orchestration between them.
 Hybrid and multicloud platform solutions from Nutanix, such as Nutanix Clusters, can facilitate the movement and management of data between public and private cloud environments.
 Leveraging the Nutanix Cloud Platform, Nutanix Unified Storage is built for scale, performance, and integrated data security requirements of modern applications deployed on core, cloud, or edge.
 Nutanix Unified Storage is a software-defined storage platform that consolidates seamless access and management of siloed block, file, and object storage into a single platform.
 With Nutanix Unified Storage, customers can set policies to tier data to the public cloud.
-The policies can be based on age of the data, compliance data, etc.
+The policies can be based on the age of the data, compliance data, etc.